The Mage Leveling Guide for Mists of Pandaria

 Mage Changes for Mists of Pandaria

-- Prime Glyphs are dead.
+- Prime Glyphs are dead and gone.

 - Talents as we knew them in Cataclysm are dead.